 This is definitely not true.
 As mentioned above, a misdemeanor conviction creates an official criminal record that can be accessed by any employer doing a background check.
 If the position comes down to you and an equal candidate with no criminal background, a criminal conviction could make you a less attractive candidate for the position.

 A misdemeanor can have major negative impacts on your life and livelihood.
 The best protection is a good defense to avoid conviction.
 The attorneys at LaGrone Law have worked with many clients in your situation.
-Contact Attorney Mel to discuss your best defense strategy.
+You can contact Attorney Mel to discuss your best defense strategy or call our office for immediate assistance at: 678-250-5449